This resource will help you manage the side effects from your chemotherapy.

 - If you feel tired, take a rest break.
 You can take short naps about 15 to 20 minutes long.
 Taking shorter naps will help with your fatigue throughout the day.
 Taking shorter naps will also help you sleep better at night.

 - Try to be active to keep your energy levels up.
 For example, go for a walk outside or on a treadmill.
-People who do light exercise (such as walking), have less fatigue and can handle chemotherapy treatment better.
-For more information about how to manage fatigue with exercise, read Managing Cancer-Related Fatigue with Exercise.
+People who do light exercise, such as walking, may have less fatigue and handle chemotherapy treatment better.
+Read Managing Cancer-Related Fatigue with Exercise to learn more.

 - Plan tasks or activities on days and during times where you know you’ll have more energy.